EFL - ESL activities and games for teaching how to describe animals

 If you've found these ideas useful, have a look our complete list of ESL lesson plans for beginners (A1 Mid-level), as well as our entire collection of ESL lesson plans.
 Our suggested next lesson is about places in the town.

-Are you an Android user?
+Are you an Android or iOS user?
 Then you should give our app a go!
 The TEFL Handbook app has over 100 lesson plans, 300+ ESL activities and over 100 ideas for classroom games.
 All of which can be accessed offline.
 Perfect for quick reference in the classroom.